patreilly/amazon-nova-samples/customization/SageMakerUilts/SageMakerJobsMonitoring/README.md

 - boto3: Run ```pip install boto3```
 ### Usage:
 * To get started, simply clone [this Github repository](https://github.com/aws-samples/amazon-nova-samples/tree/main) and refer to the script details below!
-* Make sure you've refreshed your AWS credentials before running any of scripts in this library.
+* Make sure you've refreshed your AWS credentials before running any of the scripts in this library.

 __Please note that these scripts are specifically designed for Nova Customization jobs.__